Etale Steenrod operations and the Artin-Tate pairing: Steenrod squares

 \section{Steenrod squares}

 In this section we define the (generalized) Steenrod squares in \'{e}tale cohomology and establish the key facts about them.
-The perspective we adopt here is that we can define our cohomology operations on topological spaces, and then transport them to \'{e}tale cohomology via \'{e}tale homotopy theory\footnote{The earliest construction of Steenrod squares which was general enough to apply to \'{e}tale cohomology occurs in work of Epstein \cite{Eps66}.
-It actually predates \'{e}tale homotopy theory.}.
-Therefore, we begin with a motivational pitch about Steenrod operations in algebraic topology.
+The perspective we adopt here is that we can define our cohomology operations on topological spaces, and then transport them to \'{e}tale cohomology via \'{e}tale homotopy theory.

+Let us emphasize that our construction is certainly not original to this paper.
+(We do introduce some generalized operations $\wt{\Sq}^i$ that we have not seen defined elsewhere, but they are minor variants of the Steenrod squares.)
+The earliest construction of Steenrod squares which was general enough to apply to \'{e}tale cohomology occurs in work of Epstein \cite{Eps66}.
+Our definition is perhaps closer to (a special case of) Jardine's construction in \cite{Jar89}.